Best practices in Tekla Model Sharing

 The cache service needs an Internet connection to download model data from the sharing service.
 The first time a user fetches a packet it will be loaded to the cache service.
 Any following requests to the same packet will then be served fast from the cache service inside the LAN.

 The cache service is useful even if there is only one Tekla Model Sharing user in the same office.
 For example, rejoining a model is faster as the model data is available in the cache service.
 In addition, the model data is always loaded as small data blocks.
-This is useful if the downloading is interrupted for some reason, because the cache service can just later download the missing blocks.
+This is useful if the downloading is interrupted for some reason, because the cache service can just download the missing blocks later.

 If there are several Tekla Model Sharing users in the same office, we highly recommend you to install the Tekla Model Sharing Cache service.
 The cache service is recommended especially in regions where the download speed may be limited.